ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 # ARCHER2 End of Service

 !!! important "Last update"
-    This documentation was last updated on 11 May 2026
+    This documentation was last updated on 1 June 2026

 !!! warning "ARCHER2 End of Service"